halyph/mind-flow/README.md

 [[digging-prog-langs](https://github.com/halyph/digging-prog-langs)]  [[About](about.md)]

-_Another try of blogging or personal knowladge base_
+_Another try of blogging or personal knowledge base_

 ## 2018